Shared from Ahram Online. Article written by Nevine El-Aref , Sunday 3 Dec 2017

 The mission began excavation work in 1998, and about 287 statues of Sekhmet have been unearthed since then.

 You can read the full article here: http://english.ahram.org.eg/News/282656.aspx

 I thought it was about time I finally started finding new homes for the Deity statues I’ve amassed over the past few years.
 I can’t stand seeing Deities unloved and homeless so I have rather a hoard now!
 I have lots more to list and can only manage to photograph a few at a time, but you can expect to see plenty more in the coming months.

 Part of the idea behind the Etsy shop was to become more financially independent by doing something I love, and I hope to better realise this as I move forward.
 Another reason is that it can be quite hard to find good quality Egyptian statues in the UK, so in some small way I hope to make them more available, thus honouring my Beloved Deities by sending Them forth into peoples’ homes.

 For now, due to the breakable nature, weight and subsequently high postage cost of the statues, the majority will be available to UK buyers only.
-I cannot justify charging nearly £18 postage to the USA, or £13 to the EU, especially when import taxes are factored in too, so I apologise.
 Some of the smaller items I have yet to list may be made available to those outside the UK.